Lightning-Flow-Scanner/.github/profile/README.md

 _"Maintaining high-quality Salesforce Flows is critical for the success of your business applications.
 Lightning Flow Scanner is a powerful tool that can help you identify and address common issues in your Flows."_ - Mohith Shrivastava, Principal Developer Advocate at Salesforce.

-- ✨ Rely on us for transparent, reliable, and up-to-date assessments of Flows backed by our commitment to Open Source.
+- ✨ Rely on us for transparent and up-to-date assessments of Flows backed by our commitment to Open Source.
 - 🚀 Experience empowerment at no cost, deepening your understanding of Salesforce Flows.
 - 💡 Drive innovation by streamlining development workflows between low-code and traditional approaches.
 - 🤝 Empower all voices to shape the current standard of Flow Excellence through open collaboration.